Games & Quizzes

 /dəˈveləpiNG/

 growing and becoming more mature or elaborate.
-To explain something in steps and in detail.
+To make a photograph from film.

 /houˈevər/